NguyenAndrew/Penjar/README.md

 4. Configure database client

 ## Roadmap
-* Setup Jest testing on the backend
+* Add rest of tests for existing code on the back end
+* Add linting to back end
+* Add linting to front end